Director of Quantitative Research

 Ph.D. in Sociology: University of Wisconsin-Madison

-Alyn Turner specializes in designing and conducting mixed-methods evaluations to address program- and policy-relevant issues in the areas of early childhood and K-12 education.
-Her recent work focuses on improving educational environments for children in public preschool settings.
-Alyn currently serves a Principal Investigator on a five-year Education and Innovation Research grant awarded to the Children’s Literacy Initiative to develop and evaluate a comprehensive preschool curriculum and professional development program for pre-K teachers.
-Since joining RFA in 2017, Alyn has led a range of other projects, including an implementation evaluation of the City of Philadelphia’s Community Schools Initiative, a mixed-methods study of the Head Start workforce in Detroit, and a multi-year descriptive study of early reading outcomes in New York City schools receiving support from Early Reading Matters.
-Prior to joining RFA, Alyn was a research scholar at the Center for Women’s Health and Health Disparities Research at the University of Wisconsin-Madison.
-Alyn holds a Ph.D. in Sociology and an M.S. in Population Health Sciences from the same institution.
+Alyn Turner specializes in designing and conducting mixed-methods evaluations and research studies to address program- and policy-relevant issues in the areas of early childhood and K-12 education.
+Turner serves as the Director of Quantitative Research, where she oversees a team of ten quantitative researchers and provides strategic oversight and direction for a multitude of evaluation projects and research studies.
+Turner also serves as Director for the Philadelphia Education Research Consortium, a research practice-partnership with the School District of Philadelphia with a focus on what keeps Philadelphia’s high school students on track to graduation, engaged, and acquiring the competencies they will need to succeed in adulthood high school.
+In addition to her director roles, Turner currently serves as a Principal Investigator on a five-year Education and Innovation Research grant awarded to the Children’s Literacy Initiative to develop and evaluate a comprehensive preschool curriculum and professional development program for pre-K teachers.
+Since joining RFA in 2017, Turner has led a range of research efforts, including providing technical support and research expertise to Pennsylvania’s Office of Child Development and Early Learning for advancing systems-level initiatives to improve early child care and education quality throughout the commonwealth Pennsylvania; a mixed-methods study of the Head Start workforce in Detroit; and a multi-year descriptive study of early reading outcomes in over 35 New York City public schools participating in Teaching Matters’ Early Reading Matters program.
+Prior to joining RFA, Turner was a research scholar at the Center for Women’s Health and Health Disparities Research at the University of Wisconsin-Madison.
+Turner holds a Ph.D. in Sociology and an M.S. in Population Health Sciences from the same institution.